gabr1e11/so-simple-theme/en/_posts/_2017-04-13-improbability-engine.md

 I was incredibly excited.
 I had worked hard for a long time, almost every day in the evening sitting for a couple of hours writing my engine, learning about techniques, reading papers, etc...
 And finally I had the interview of my life!!
 This interview, by the way, came through somebody I new at GDC Europe.
-Neve underestimate the power of networking!
+Never underestimate the power of networking!

 I prepared for the interview as best as I could and there I went, not knowing exactly what to expect.